Local pizza restaurant boosts local food economy

 “[I'm a] Salami maker, sausage maker, owner, boss.
 Pretty much all of the above,” Santomauro said.

 Every week Santomauro and his workers make salami, sausages and other deli products.
 And those ingredients end up on pizzas at Pandora’s.

 Ustach and Santomauro both agree buying local makes a difference.

 “It’s made here, it’s sold here,” Santomauro said.
 “It’s not sitting in a cross dock for six months on the way to the East Coast.”

 When buying a national product, only seven percent of that cost goes back into the local economy.
 But when buying local, 40 percent of that cost comes back to the community.

 However, buying local is more expensive.
-A pizza at Pandora’s Pies with Santomauro’s pepperoni costs $16, while the same pizza at Domino’s, the national chain, will only cost $12.49.Explore posts in the same categories: Uncategorized comment below, or link to this permanent URL from your own site.
+A pizza at Pandora’s Pies with Santomauro’s pepperoni costs $16, while the same pizza at Domino’s, the national chain, will only cost $12.49.comment below, or link to this permanent URL from your own site.